F15.20

 The ICD-10 F15.20 diagnosis code designates Other stimulant dependence, uncomplicated.
 This is meant to be used on a patient confirmed to be dependent on certain stimulants.

 The name of the code mentions other stimulant dependence.
-You will find many codes if you search for ICD-10 codes related to dependence.
+You will find many codes if you search for ICD-10 codes related to dependence or other stimulant-related disorders.
 Some cover opioids, cocaine, nicotine, cannabis, alcohol, and hallucinogens, to name a few.

 This ICD-10 code is meant to be used if the stimulant your patient is dependent on doesn't have a specific dependence ICD-10 code.
 Amphetamines, caffeine, methylphenidates, and synthetic cathinones are examples of stimulants that don't have particular dependence ICD-10 codes.